mcollina/autocannon/README.md

     * `idReplacement`: A `Boolean` which enables the replacement of `[<id>]` tags within the request body with a randomly generated ID, allowing for unique fields to be sent with requests.
 Check out [an example of programmatic usage](./samples/using-id-replacement.js) can be found in the samples. _OPTIONAL_ default: `false`
     * `forever`: A `Boolean` which allows you to setup an instance of autocannon that restarts indefinitely after emiting results with the `done` event.
 Useful for efficiently restarting your instance.
 To stop running forever, you must cause a `SIGINT` or call the `.stop()` function on your instance. _OPTIONAL_ default: `false`
     * `servername`: A `String` identifying the server name for the SNI (Server Name Indication) TLS extension. _OPTIONAL_ default: `undefined`.
+    * `excludeErrorStats`: A `Boolean` which allows you to disable tracking non 2xx code responses in latency and bytes per second calculations. _OPTIONAL_ default: `false`.
 * `cb`: The callback which is called on completion of a benchmark.
 Takes the following params. _OPTIONAL_.
     * `err`: If there was an error encountered with the run.
     * `results`: The results of the run.